 Franchisees must implement effective policies and procedures to prevent employment discrimination claims.
 This includes providing training to managers and employees on equal employment opportunity laws, maintaining accurate records of employment decisions, and promptly investigating complaints of discrimination.
 By taking proactive steps to prevent employment discrimination, franchisees can minimize the risk of costly lawsuits and reputational damage.
 Effective compliance with employment laws is vital to maintaining a positive and productive work environment.

-Maintaining a safe and healthy work environment is a fundamental aspect of responsible business operations, and workers' compensation obligations are a critical component of this effort.
-Franchisors and franchisees must comply with state-specific workers' compensation laws, which provide benefits to employees who suffer work-related injuries or illnesses.
+Franchisors and franchisees must carry workers’ compensation insurance as required by state law and provide timely benefits to employees who suffer work-related injuries or illnesses.
+Maintaining a safe and healthy work environment is a fundamental aspect of responsible business operations, and workers’ compensation is a critical component of this effort.
+Franchisors and franchisees must comply with state-specific workers’ compensation laws, which provide benefits to employees who suffer work-related injuries or illnesses.
 Workers comp insurance is typically mandatory for most employers, and failure to secure coverage can result in severe penalties.

 Key considerations for franchisors and franchisees include: